ThunderbirdMB/thunderbirdmb.github.io/pages/executive.md

 ## Drum Major: Fred Cholowski
 _<dm@thunderbirdband.ca>_

-Fred Cholowski is a third year arts student at UBC and the Drum Major of the Thunderbird Marching Band.
+Fred Cholowski is a fourth year Political Science student at UBC and the Drum Major of the Thunderbird Marching Band.
 Fred started playing the piano at the age of five and has been hooked on music ever since.
 Before joining the Thunderbird Marching Band Fred played the trumpet in bands of all shapes, sizes, and styles, while bringing his energy and enthusiasm to everywhere he played.
 Fred brings his musical knowledge and infectious energy to the Thunderbird Marching Band, striving to create new musical memories for years to come.

 </div><!-- /.medium-9.columns -->